 - Less frustration.
 Cats thinking about mating are often more frustrated and more distractable than fixed cats.
 It’s easier to train your cat if they’re fixed.

 - Cost-effective!
-It’s way more costly to feed unwanted kittens and puppies and then attempt to find them homes than it is to fix them.
+It’s way more costly to feed unwanted kittens and puppies and then attempt to find them homes than it is to fix the parents before they have babies.

 - Provide Food and Water